 In Colorado

-After Roe in Colorado, abortion will be always legal.
-Keep reading to find out more about what abortion law would be in your state after Roe.
+After Roe in Colorado, abortion is always legal.
+Keep reading to find out more about your state’s post-Roe abortion laws.

 THE BIG QUESTION

-Colorado will allow nearly all abortions.
+Colorado allows nearly all abortions.
 In 2022, it passed the Reproductive Health Equity Act, establishing an affirmative “right to choose,” and thus ensuring abortion access at every stage of pregnancy.
-2022 Colo.
-ALS 67, 2022 Colo.
-Ch.
-67, 2022 Colo.
-HB.
-1279.
+H.B.
+1279, 73rd Gen. Assemb.
+2d Reg.
+Sess.
+(Colo.
+2022)

 WHAT’S NEXT

-Once Roe and Casey are overturned, the question of pre-viability abortion will return to the states and Colorado’s new Reproductive Health Equity Act (RHEA), which was signed into law by Governor Polis May 4, 2022, will ensure Colorado continues to be extreme on abortion.
-Reproductive Health Equity Act (RHEA) (formerly HB22-1279) ensures that Colorado will remain an abortion up-to-birth state, and it goes beyond Roe in stating that preborn children at all stages of development have no individual and derivative rights in Colorado.
-Pro-abortion activists are also planning to push a ballot initiative in 2024 to allow for Colorado taxpayer funds to be used for abortion.
+Now that Roe and Casey are overturned, the question of pre-viability abortion has returned to the states and Colorado’s new Reproductive Health Equity Act (RHEA), which was signed into law by Governor Polis May 4, 2022, and will ensure Colorado continues to be extreme on abortion.
+The Reproductive Health Equity Act (RHEA) (codified as Colo.
+Rev. Stat.
+Ann. §§ 25-6-401 to 407) ensures that Colorado will remain an abortion up-to-birth state, and it goes beyond Roe in stating that preborn children at all stages of development have no individual and derivative rights in Colorado.
+Pro-abortion activists are also planning to push a ballot initiative in 2024 to allow Colorado taxpayer funds to be used for abortion.

 Pro-Life Colorado coalition and its membership groups will continue to fight RHEA, prepare for the 2024 ballot battle, and promote legislation that values the sanctity of life.
 See more here: www.prolifeco.org